SousdeyKim/Joblisting-laravel-project/README.md

 Joblisting Laravel Project

 A simple job listing web application built with Laravel as part of an online tutorial.
-This project helps student learn Laravel fundamentals such as routes, controllers, models, views, migrations, and basic CRUD operations.
+This project helps students learn Laravel fundamentals such as routes, controllers, models, views, migrations, and basic CRUD operations.

 ![Job List](images/Job-listing-web.png)